-For 75 years, the name Kuder has been synonymous with reliable, evidence-based career guidance solutions for people of all ages, and for populations around the world.
+For more than 75 years, the name Kuder has been synonymous with reliable, evidence-based career guidance solutions for people of all ages, and for populations around the world.
 From our humble beginnings in publishing hand-scored, pin-punched interests assessments to powering today’s cutting-edge online career planning systems, Kuder continues to provide the best resources and tools to support effective career and education planning for students and adults.

 To learn more about the history of Kuder, click through the timeline below.